How to enable and disable the built-in camera on a Mac?

-Firstly, let's start with a simple non-technical solution that anyone can do.
+Firstly, let's start with a simple, non-technical solution that anyone can do.
 Cover it using tape.

-Using tape is simple, effective and cheap.
-It could, however, leave marks or scratches on your Mac, or potentially damage the lens, so it maybe isn't a long-term solution.
+Using tape is simple, effective, and cheap.
+It could, however, leave marks or scratches on your Mac or potentially damage the lens, so it maybe isn't a long-term solution.
 Let's take a look at other options:

-- Open Sound.
+- Open Security & Privacy.

 How to disable the Mac camera within popular web browsers

-macOS Safari, the built-in Mac web browser, has advanced security and privacy settings that make this easier.
+Safari, the built-in Mac web browser, has advanced security and privacy settings that make this easier.
 To access these, open Safari, and now click on Safari Menu > Preferences.

 Other browsers, including Firefox, have equally robust and user-friendly security settings.
-You can easily switch off audio and video access for every web browser you use, making it that much more difficult for malicious software to hijack access and keep an unwanted watchful eye.
+You can easily switch off the audio and video access for every web browser you use, making it much more difficult for malicious software to hijack access and keep an unwanted watchful eye.

-We hope the tips above about how to disable the camera were useful.
-But what about reconnecting it, when it is needed?
+We hope the tips above were helpful.
+But what about reconnecting the camera when it is needed?

-Simply go back to the settings within whichever web browser you disabled it, or back to System Preferences, and if tape was used, take it carefully off the camera.
+Simply go back to the settings within whichever web browser you disabled it, or back to System Preferences, and if the tape was used, take it carefully off the camera.

-What if, you can't reconnect with the camera?
+What if you can't reconnect with the camera?

 Start with deleting system junk.

-Over time, a Mac can get full of everything from out-of-date files, duplicate images and videos, games and apps you don't need or use anymore.
+Over time, a Mac can get full of everything from out-of-date files, duplicate images and videos, games, and apps you don't need or use anymore.
 In particular, old cache files can interfere with the camera.

 - Use the Smart Scan to quickly and easily identify system junk.

 Now your Mac camera and audio should be working normally again.
-Just remember to disable access via System Preferences or web browsers when it isn't needed, to keep your Mac secure.
+Just remember to disable access via System Preferences or web browsers when it isn't needed to keep your Mac secure.

-Another troubleshooting issue CleanMyMac X can help with:
+Another issue CleanMyMac X can help with:

 Mac cameras are one of the many system features that are taken for granted.
 So much so that we forget they are there.
-Problem is, because of this, they've become a natural security weakness that is being exploited.
+The problem is, because of this, they've become a natural security weakness that is being exploited.
 Taking care to prevent unwanted intrusion is a necessity.
 We hope this article helps you do that.